protocatlabs/RC_BuildingSimulator/README.md

 The Occupancy data file which is read in has some issues with the set point.
 We therefore manually set some fixed set points here.
 Fix this.
 Low priority **TO_DO**

 ####Step 5: Calculate Heat Gains
-*Solar Gains: We have external radiation on the window.
-Simply multiply this by the transmittance rate *Human Heast Gains: Based off the occupancy profile.
+* Solar Gains: We have external radiation on the window.
+Simply multiply this by the transmittance rate. **Note**: The radiation values imported from the file are for a specific building case.
+If you want to simulate your own building then you will have to generate your own radiation file.
+We generated our file using LadyBug. **To_Do**: Find a way of calculating the radiation transfer through the building
+* Human Heast Gains: Based off the occupancy profile.
 Calculated in `input_data.py`

 Note that the heat gains value `Q` is an array of size 8760.